 Regulatory note

-Thymalin (multi-peptide extract) and Thymulin (defined nonapeptide) are distinct products with different compositional standards and are not chemically interchangeable.
-Specify which is required at order placement and confirm exact identity via batch COA before use.
+Because Thymalin (a multi-peptide extract) and Thymulin (a defined nonapeptide) carry different compositional standards, the two are distinct products and are not chemically interchangeable.
+At order placement, specify which one is required, and before use confirm the exact identity via the batch COA.

 Frequently asked questions